 Greene and Letts,

-Fred has primarily focused on working with Firm's clients in the disposition and acquisition of properties and developing strategy to minimize real estate tax liability of prospective transactions and existing real estate.
+Fred represents clients in the sale and acquisition of complex properties and develops innovative strategies to significantly minimize the real estate tax liability of prospective transactions and existing real estate.

-Fred's works with clients on real estate tax consequences on the sale and purchase of complex properties, including shopping centers, hotels, condominium developments and vacant land.
+Fred regularly advises clients on the real estate tax consequences of the sale and purchase of complex properties, including shopping centers, hotels, condominium developments and vacant land.
 He works with the special asset groups of major financial institutions to analyze portfolios of bank-owned properties and minimize tax liability.
 Fred has obtained significant assessment reductions for:

-* one of Chicago's largest single-tenant building resulting in tax savings of over $17 million.
+- One of Chicago's largest single-tenant buildings, resulting in tax savings of over $17 million.

-- The REO departments of several Chicagoland banks, in some instances resulting in tax savings in excess of $40 million or a reduction in market value of over $500 million.
+- The REO departments of several Chicagoland banks, in some instances resulting in tax savings in excess of $40 million and a reduction in market value of over $500 million.

-He has also been national counsel for a major retailer and handled premises and product liability matters throughout the United States and Puerto Rico, where he managed and directed litigation of over 100 local attorneys.
+Fred has previously served as in-house counsel for a major retailer.
+He has also handled premises and product liability matters throughout the United States and Puerto Rico, and at a previous firm managed the litigation work of over 100 local attorneys.

 Fred has volunteered consistently over the years for the Chicago Park District.
 He developed and directed a youth program and organized and managed a co-ed adult volleyball league.
 He is also the founder and former chairman of an alumni scholarship program for graduates of a Los Angeles-based nonprofit that prepares young African American men for college and life achievement.

-At Thompson Coburn, he has helped to promote inclusion, serving on both the firm's Diversity Committee and the Thomas Eagleton Scholarship Committee.
+At Thompson Coburn, Fred has helped to promote inclusion, serving on both the Firm's Diversity Committee and the Thomas F. Eagleton Scholarship Committee.